RecipesVideos

-Root Vegetable Medley
+Root Vegetable Medley Baby Food Recipe

-One of the first vegetable blends I ever tasted was our root vegetable medley.
-I loved it then and it’s still one of my favourites.
-It can easily be tweaked for your preferred consistency.
-At first I would only like it with lots of milk, but now a little less milk works for me.
-It’s an excellent recipe for beginners and it works very well as a side dish for older babies.
-This quick and easy recipe is sure to find a place in your menu.
+Another great thing about this recipe is that it can easily be tweaked to your preferred consistency.
+At first I would only like it with lots of milk, but now that I’m a big girl, a little less milk works for me.
+It’s an excellent recipe for beginners, and it works very well as a side dish for older babies.
+This root vegetable medley baby food recipe is a winner in my book!

 Ingredients: